Punk rock: Post-punk

 During the late 1970s, the post-punk scene emerged as a rejection of punk's raw and simplistic conventions, instead incorporating broader and more experimental influences.
 On 4 June 1976, the Sex Pistols' concert at Manchester's Lesser Free Trade Hall inspired future members of Joy Division, the Fall, Buzzcocks, Magazine and the Smiths to form their own bands, as well as influencing the formation of independent record labels, Factory and Creation Records, both of which contributed to the development of the production and distribution infrastructure of the indie music scene of the 1980s.
-The earliest recorded use of the term "post-punk" appeared in the 26 November 1977 issue of Sounds in an article titled "New Musick: Devo Look Into the Future!" by writer Jon Savage.
-In the article, Savage described bands such as Devo, Pere Ubu, Throbbing Gristle, the Feelies, Subway Sect, the Prefects, Siouxsie and the Banshees, and the Slits as early examples of post-punk.
+The concept of post-punk was outlined in Jon Savage's editorial for the "New Musick" issue of Sounds magazine published on the 26 November 1977.
+In the editorial, Savage described bands such as Devo, Pere Ubu, Throbbing Gristle, Subway Sect, the Prefects, Siouxsie and the Banshees, and the Slits as early examples of post-punk.
 Post-punk was later further proliferated by other notable bands such as Wire, Public Image Ltd, the Pop Group, the Raincoats, Gang of Four, and the Cure.

 These bands were often experimental, incorporating an array of influences that ranged from krautrock, funk, electronic music, jazz, dub and disco to Syd Barrett-era Pink Floyd as well as the art rock, glam rock and experimental rock music of the Velvet Underground, Captain Beefheart, Roxy Music, Brian Eno, as well as Iggy Pop's the Idiot and David Bowie's Berlin Trilogy.

-Although, post-punk was largely a British movement, the scene had roots in the United States.
+Although post-punk was largely a British movement, the scene had roots in the United States.
 Notable American post-punk bands included Pere Ubu, Devo, Television, Mission of Burma, Talking Heads, Suburban Lawns, Chrome and MX-80 Sound.
 The no wave movement that developed in New York in the late 1970s, with artists such as Lydia Lunch and James Chance, was birthed as an opposition to commercialized new wave music.
-In 1980, Australian post-punk band, the Birthday Party, relocated to London and later evolved into Nick Cave and the Bad Seeds.
+In 1980, Australian post-punk band the Birthday Party relocated to London and later evolved into Nick Cave and the Bad Seeds.
 Melbourne's Little band scene further proliferated post-punk and gave rise to acts such as Dead Can Dance.
 The original post-punk movement became highly influential to 1990s and 2000s alternative rock music, inspiring the subsequent post-punk revival scene in New York.